sobamask22/CarSales-PowerBI/README.md

 A breakdown of revenue by vehicle make identifies the top five contributors, with Ford leading at £454.13 million.
 Supporting visuals include a heatmap illustrating revenue intensity by state and a donut chart showing revenue distribution by transmission.
 Automatic transmissions generate the highest revenue at £1.05 billion.

 Monthly sales data from 2010 to 2014 is visualized through a line chart, revealing seasonal fluctuations.
-Sales typically rise from January to February, decline sharply through April, rebound between May and June, dip again in August, and reach their lowest levels from September to November before recovering in December.
+Sales typically rise from January to February, decline sharply through April, rebound between May and June, dip again in July, and reach their lowest levels from September to November before recovering in December.

 <img width="1400" height="791" alt="image" src="https://github.com/user-attachments/assets/70eb184c-e3d7-438a-8f18-7d566226b194" />